-A power cut, equipment failure or a fault in your own electricity network
+Storms, thunder, snow loads or small animals can cause power outages.
+An equipment failure or a fault in your own electricity network can also cause a power cut.

-We are notified of individual incidents when a customer contacts us as a result of a power outage.
+Thanks to the electricity network technology and 24-hour monitoring, we become quickly aware of extensive disruptions, that are shown on our outage map.
+We are notified of individual incidents for example, defects affecting a single property, when a customer contacts us as a result of a power outage.
 We will act instantly to troubleshoot the issue and restore power as soon as possible.

 Occasionally, power cuts can occur due to a fault in the home or property network.
 In such a case, changing a fuse may help.
-Please get in touch if you are not sure if the fault has occurred in your network.

 Identifying a fault in the neutral conductor